byte-of-reyn/interface-to-excel/README.md

 # PortExtract

-Cisco Port Extractor - Used to extract L2 switchport information and export into an easily readable spreadsheet.
+Cisco Port Extractor - Parse L2 switchport information, from running-config file/s, and export into an easily readable spreadsheet.

 ### Requirements